Imagine Peace Tower: Construction

 Construction of the tower started on 9 October 2006, on what would have been Lennon's 66th birthday when Ono dedicated the location, and it was officially unveiled on the same date in 2007.
 The ceremony was broadcast internationally to numerous television networks.
 In attendance with Ono were son Sean Lennon, bandmate Ringo Starr, Olivia Harrison, widow of George Harrison, and Olivia's son Dhani Harrison.
 Paul McCartney was invited, but could not attend due to a court case.
 Ono said on the day of the inauguration that the tower was the best thing that she and John had ever done.

 Operation

-The tower is lit every year from 9 October, Lennon's birthday, through 8 December, the date he was shot, from 31 December until 6 January (an Icelandic new year period), and for one week around the spring equinox.
+The tower is lit every year from 9 October, Lennon's birthday, to 8 December, the date he was shot, from 31 December until 6 January (an Icelandic new year period), and for one week around the spring equinox.

 On 9 October 2021, it was lit for the 15th time on John Lennon's birthday.
-The monument was lit on 24 February 2022, with Ono saying the off-season lighting was "to show solidarity with Ukraine and emphasize the call for peace."
+The monument was lit on 24 February 2022, with Ono saying the lighting was "to show solidarity with Ukraine and emphasize the call for peace."